grain-lang/grain-lang.org/src/tooling/grain_doc.md

  */
 ```

-The `@since` attribute can be used to specify when the documented code was added.
+The `@since` attribute provides the version in which the documented code was added.

-This must be provided a [Semantic Version](https://semver.org/), optionally prefixed with `v`.
+This attribute requires a [Semantic Version](https://semver.org/), optionally prefixed with `v`.
 For example,`v0.2.0` or `0.2.0` are treated the same.

-When generating docs, a `<details>` element titled "Added in X.X.X" will be inserted above the type signature.
-When using this attribute, you'll be required to specify the `--current-version=X.X.X` flag to the `grain doc` command.
-This allows you to specify newer versions in your source code, and the generated docs will show "Added in next" instead of the version.
+When generating docs, a `<details>` element titled "Added in X.X.X" will be added above the type signature.
+When this attribute is specified, you'll be required to specify the `--current-version=X.X.X` flag to the `grain doc` command.
+This allows you to specify newer versions in your source code, and the generated docs will show "Added in next", instead of the version.

 ### @history